-- have not previously allocated such expenditure to a software development pool and you choose not to do so this year, or - incur the expenditure in developing in-house software that you do not intend using solely for a taxable purpose then you can capitalise it into the cost of the unit of software.

-then you can capitalise it into the cost of the unit of software developed and claim deductions for the unit of in-house software under the simplified depreciation rules when you start to use it (or install it ready for use) for a taxable purpose.
-Its decline in value can then be worked out using an effective life of:
+- have not previously allocated such expenditure to a software development pool and you choose not to do so this year, or - incur the expenditure in developing in-house software that you do not intend using solely for a taxable purpose then you can capitalise it into the cost of the unit of software developed and claim deductions for the unit of in-house software under the simplified depreciation rules when you start to use it (or install it ready for use) for a taxable purpose.
+Deductions for in-house software acquired off the shelf by a small business entity for use in their business are also available under the simplified depreciation rules.